-This is a question we are hearing almost daily.
+We continue to hear this question.
 To put it plainly, there is absolutely no evidence that any vaccines, including the COVID-19 vaccines, cause fertility problems.

 One of the leading reasons this question has come up is because of the COVID-19 protein the vaccines target is similar to a protein that is an important component of the placenta in mammals, including humans.
 Some believe that if the body was trained to attack the COVID-19 protein, it could also attack the protein for the placenta, causing it not to grow.

 While on the surface the statement sounds plausible, the actual biological argument falls short.
 The body has many very similar proteins that co-exist to help the body function.
 There’s no evidence the COVID-19 vaccine proteins interfere with reproductive ones.
 Think of the two proteins as phone numbers.
-Two different phone numbers may both contain the numbers 6 and 2, perhaps even in that order, but those two numbers don’t call the same person.
+Two different phone numbers may both contain the numbers 6 and 2, perhaps even in that order, but those two numbers don’t call the same phone.
 That’s how similar these two proteins in question are.

 This simply does not have any scientific basis.
 The vaccines use something known as mRNA and it’s very different than DNA.
 The vaccine mRNA does not change a person’s DNA, no matter a person’s age.
 Parents should not worry that mRNA vaccines will change their child’s DNA.

 If you have any additional questions or concerns, please talk to your child’s pediatrician.
 They know their medical history better than anyone and can provide the best medical advice.